ajlabuc/meCLIP/README.md

 * **metaplotr:** location of the annotation file used to generate the metagene plot

-Note - The aligner indicies, genomes, and corresponding annotations are quite large (45Gb for GRCh37/hg19 genome).
+Note - The aligner indices, genomes, and corresponding annotations are quite large (45Gb for GRCh37/hg19 genome).
 Please ensure you have sufficient disk space to store the files before executing the pipeline.

 ### Execute the Analysis Pipeline

-Once the location of the reads and genomes are saved into the configuration file, the analysis pipeline can then be executed simply by executing the following command within the working directory:
+Once the location of the reads and genomes are saved into the configuration file, the analysis pipeline can then be executed simply by executing the following command within the working directory (where 'N' is the number of CPU cores available to the pipeline):

-`snakemake`
+`snakemake --cores N`

 This will identify m6As in the IP and INPUT samples, cross-reference the two sets to remove any overlaps (to account for mutations not induced by the m<sup>6</sup>As-antibody), and then annotate the resulting m<sup>6</sup>As and generate a report summarizing the analysis.